 You’ll also need to consider your Estimated Family Contribution (EFC) and whether or not the schools on your list can meet your demonstrated financial need (if necessary).
 Remember, there are ways to work around your budget to make it less of a barrier—loans, grants, and scholarships can help you!

 It’s important to consider these factors thoroughly when building your college list!
-Talking to an expert at Quad Education can help you think through all of these factors and make informed college list decisions.
+Talking to a college admissions counselor at Quad can help you think through all of these factors and make informed college list decisions.

 Still curious about how to build a college list?
 Here are some common questions answered.